Hello, Welcome ... and Thanks for visiting TillGuitars.com.

 I try to keep my Currently Available Guitars Page up to date.
 This is where I post my "private stock" models that are complete and ready to ship.
 The way it works is... you go there, wait for one to call your name, then you write to me with any questions you might have.
 The more specific you are, the more specific I'll be.
 I'll get back to you asap with detailed answers and probably a few questions.
 I discuss pricing here, but I don't get too specific because every guitar I make is unique.

-TillGuitars.com is just my introduction to you, I like to say.
-Like an online brochure.
+TillGuitars.com is just my introduction to you, like an online brochure.
 But, if you want the most juicy gossip and current information about Till Guitars, check out the Joe Till Guitars Facebook Page.
 I do my best to post as many pictures of my work in all phases of construction that I can.
 I include some tutorials and videos of my construction methods, and so on.
-Once there, I'd really appreciate any comments, likes or anything else you'd care to leave - including your own website and booking details.
-All I ask is that you please tell your friends about my work.
+I also post a few special offers on Facebook.
+Please leave any comments or links - including your own website, videos and booking details.
+And, "Like" me, if you will.

 From my hands to yours...

 Till Guitars are Built by Hand from start to finish.
 I can't imagine another way to build a musical instrument.
 Automated and computerized machinery (robots) by definition can only make copies.
 You won't find any of that here.
 You get nothing but the real deal from Till Guitars.
 After 19 years of makin' these things, I'm still a one man operation.
 My big dream is to one day have a helper... maybe someone to take over this computer stuff because my time is much better spent out in the woodshop kickin' up sawdust.
 But for as long as there is a Till Guitars, we will always celebrate basic woodworking skills.
 (Yay!)